-The operational structure within M6 is similar to a human management structure.
-A manager is an M6 management service that has the authority, responsibility, delegation, and decision-making ability.
-M6 managers have the following characteristics:
+The operational structure within Core Services is similar to a human management structure.
+A manager is a management service that has authority, responsibility, delegation, and decision-making ability.
+Managers have the following characteristics:

-- Mobile software components equipped with policies and contacts. - Filter information before forwarding up the hierarchy other managers. - Managers behave similarly to M6 experts, except managers are not specific to a managed resource and can be equipped with advanced automation policies and functions. - Managers can be made aware of, and manage, any application through the subscribing experts. - Managers communicate with each other through policies and facts. - Managers can be created on any CEP server from the M6 User Console.
+- Mobile software components equipped with policies and contacts. - Filter information before forwarding up the hierarchy to other managers. - Managers behave similarly to experts, except managers are not specific to a managed resource and can be equipped with advanced automation policies and functions. - Managers can be made aware of, and manage, any application through the subscribing experts. - Managers communicate with each other through policies and facts. - Managers can be created on any CEP server from the User Console.
 Unlike experts, managers can be moved from node to node so that they are able to function from the most suitable location.

-Service names are unique in the M6 domain.
-Contact your M6 Administrator for domain naming conventions.
+Service names are unique in the meshIQ domain.
+Contact your meshIQ Platform Administrator for domain naming conventions.

-Each M6 manager has the following:
+Each manager has the following:

 - Subordinates called Contacts that are lists of managed experts and managers.
 Once an expert is included in the contact list, its facts are routed to its Manager for evaluation.
-Contacts can be experts on any node or other managers.
-M6 managers can be organized into a management hierarchy. - Managers that subscribe to facts published by their contacts.
+Contacts can be experts on any node or on other managers.
+Managers can be organized into a management hierarchy. - Managers that subscribe to facts published by their contacts.
 They make decisions based on Policies and take actions on these facts.
-Policies are lists of policies that define manager's behavior based on facts published by the services included in the manager's contact list. (also see: Policies). - Capability of publishing summaries of facts for superior managers (including human managers) and consoles. - Managers that can be programmed to send notifications via e-mail, pager, or userdefined action.
+Policies are lists of policies that define a manager's behavior based on facts published by the services included in the manager's contact list. (also see: Policies).

+- Capability of publishing summaries of facts for superior managers (including human managers) and consoles. - Managers that can be programmed to send notifications via email, pager, or userdefined action.